cristianvasquez/obsidian-lab/README.md

 -   Write the summary of a note.
 -   ....

-And you want to quicky see if it's helpful in Obsidian, just using some python.
+And you want to see if it's helpful in Obsidian, just using some python.

 That is the purpose of this plugin!.

 There is a server [obsidian-lab-py](https://github.com/cristianvasquez/obsidian-lab-py) that exposes and executes the scripts.
-This plugin is the part that shows results in obsidian.
+This plugin is the part that shows results in Obsidian.

 ## Why this plugin?
 Why not program all in Javascript?

-Sometimes is quicker to experiment in Python and later, if you want, make it work in Javascript.
-This is especially true when using Natural Language Processing libraries
+Sometimes is quicker to experiment in Python and later, if you want, make it work in Javascript; This is especially true when using Natural Language Processing libraries.

 ## Forum